 The first step in aloe vera plant care is to realize that this plant is a succulent.
 Like cacti, succulents do best in dry conditions.
 When growing aloe vera plants, plant them in a cactus potting soil mix or a regular potting soil that has been amended with additional perlite or building sand.
 Also, make sure that the pot has plenty of drainage holes.
 Aloe vera plants cannot tolerate standing water.

-One important thing in the care for an aloe vera plant is that they have proper light.
+One important thing in the care of aloe vera houseplants is that they have proper light.
 Aloe vera plants need bright light, so they do best in south- or west-facing windows.

 Another important part of how to grow an aloe plant is to water the plant properly.
 The soil of the aloe vera plant should be allowed to go completely dry before being watered.
 When the aloe plant is watered, the soil should be thoroughly drenched, but the water should be allowed to drain freely from the soil.
-The most common reason a aloe plant dies is that the owners water too often or do not allow the water to drain away.
-Do not make this mistake when taking care of an aloe plant.
+The most common reason an aloe plant dies is that the owners water too often or do not allow the water to drain.
+Do not make this mistake when taking care of aloe houseplants.

-You can fertilize your aloe vera plant, but they do not need to be fertilized.
+You can fertilize your aloe vera plant, but aloes do not need to be fertilized.
 If you decide to add fertilizing to part of your aloe vera plant care routine, aloe vera plants should be fertilized once a year in the spring.
-You can use a phosphorus heavy water based fertilizer at half strength.
+You can use a phosphorus-heavy water-based fertilizer at half strength.